mabel-x/sydneydancertime/README.md

 ## Event Submission

-Community members can submit events via [this form](https://forms.gle/ZTrkhMcMasnJ5Veq6).
+Community members can submit events via [this form](https://tally.so/r/b54eQ0).

 ---

 ## Contact

-For questions or issues, use the [contact form](https://forms.gle/bfdvKiRM1rzccpq28).
+For questions or issues, use the [contact form] (https://tally.so/r/5Bq20N).

 <br>